 Or perhaps 15 years ago, cautioning against electing yet another Republican-controlled Congress; one that would force the repeal of the Glass-Steagall safeguards for our savings and investments, leaving us vulnerable to the catastrophic loss of our personal wealth at the hands of Wall Street “banksters.”

 At each of these times, we had an opportunity to deny political power to those who continued to “fix new disabilities and burdens upon” us or surrender our own political power to them.
 And each time, we chose surrender.

 The door of advancement has largely been closed for the vast majority of Americans because we've allowed ourselves to become pawns, worshiping at the feet of the almighty corporation.
-And we have elected people into office whose interests never aligned with those of the common man our founding fathers fought to protect, but with the wealthy corporate owners and lobbyists who could keep them in power.
+And we have elected people into office whose interests never aligned with those of the common man our Founding Fathers fought to protect, but with the wealthy corporate owners and lobbyists who keep them in power.

 It was Benjamin Franklin who extolled that "all the property that is necessary to a man, for the conservation of the individual and the propagation of the species, is his natural right, which none can justly deprive him of.
 But all property superfluous to such purposes is the property of the public, who, by their laws, have created it, and who may therefore by other laws dispose of it, whenever the welfare of the public shall demand such disposition.
 He that does not like civil society on these terms, let him retire and live among savages.
 He can have no right to the benefits of society, who will not pay his club towards the support of it."